p0stw3b/programming-25/data/ru/part-3/4-defining-functions.md

 <sample-output>

-Квадрат числа 2 равен 4
+The square of the number 2 is 4
-Квадрат числа 5 равен 25
+The square of the number 5 is 25

 </sample-output>